flowdock/rally-wsapi/README.md

 The constructor also accepts the following options:
   * `:workspace_id`, if not given, user's default workspace is used for queries
   * `:version`, WSAPI version, default is `3.0`
+  * `oauth2_refresh_token`, see: (using WSAPI with OAuth2)[https://github.com/flowdock/rally-wsapi#using-wsapi-with-oauth2]

+### Using WSAPI with OAuth2

+Authenticating to WSAPI is also possible with OAuth2.
+Access token used in requests is given in place of the API token.
+Refresh token can be supplied with `Wsapi::Session#.setup_refresh_token(client_id, client_secret, refresh_token)` method.
+It takes optional block parameter, which is called every time the access token is refreshed.

 ## Method reference for Session